Deal alert! Northwest, our favorite company, is forming

 In this section, you will enter your LLC’s Member(s) (the owners) and Manager(s), if applicable.

-If the “term expiration date” doesn’t apply, you can leave this blank or write “N/A”.
+The “term expiration date” doesn’t apply, so you can just leave this box blank.

 If your LLC owns any other companies, enter them here.
 If they are a Texas entity, enter the SOS file number.